FLming/CRNN.tf2/README.md

 The file contains all characters and blank label (in the last or any place both ok, but I find tensorflow decoders can't change it now, so set it to last).
 By the way, you can write any word as blank.

-### [Image data]
+### Image data

-It is a End-to-End method, so we don't need to indicate the position of character in the image.
+It's an End-to-End method, so we don't need to indicate the position of character in the image.

 ![Paintbrushes](./example/images/1_Paintbrushes_55044.jpg)
 ![Creationisms](./example/images/3_Creationisms_17934.jpg)